moquality/docs_old/docs/docs/getting-started/android.md

 **Why does it say I need to re-record in 'Stable Mode'?**

-For some apps and tests, the regular mode may be unable to capture all the necessary details to successfully replay the test.
+For some apps and tests, the regular mode may be unable to capture all the necessary details to successfully run the test.
 You can toggle 'Stable Mode' inside the recording by going into 'Settings' and toggling the option.